-The toolkit is primarily aimed at:
+The toolkit is useful for:

-Managers and senior staff working in independent advocacy organisations who have a leadership role in designing and delivering work to demonstrate impact, as well as cascading the knowledge and relevant processes throughout the organisation
+- Board, managers and senior staff working in independent advocacy organisations who have a leadership role in designing and delivering work to demonstrate impact, as well as cascading the knowledge and relevant processes throughout the organisation. - Workers and volunteers in independent advocacy organisations who have a role in demonstrating impact by gathering, analysing, and utilising evidence.